IDENTITY THIEF – WAYS TO SAFE GUARD YOUR CREDIT AND PRIVATE INFORMATION

 Track your bank and credit card statements

-Check your account statements periodically to check if all purchases and credits are valid.
+Check your account statements periodically to see if all purchases and credits are valid.

-your cards immediately.
-Also make sure you recognize the merchants, locations, and purchases
+cancel your cards immediately.
+Also make sure you recognize the merchants, locations,

 Be cautious when asked for personal information